 This document provides tips and techniques for planning and delivering an online course.
 The advice was collected from a large number of faculty and students who have experience with online courses.
 It will be updated as we get additional feedback and ideas.

 You will need to redesign your course to account for some of the differences in the student experience and in delivery technology compared to in-person courses.
-This document covers the major decisions you will need to make to modify your course, and is divided into the following sections listed in this Table of Contents:
+This document covers the major decisions you will need to make to modify your course, and is divided into the following sections:

 Considering the student experience